jessemutz/css-helpers/README.md

 ![Screenshot of debugger in action](/assets/debugger.png) This is WAY better than the standard `border: 1px solid red;`` method.
 The border adds size, which could shift items in your layout.
 Better to use outline so layout isn't altered.

+### Insecure links
+Any link with `target="_blank"` should have a `rel="nofollow noreferrer` for performance and security.
+This will highlight any external link that doesn't have these.

 [Read more or see it in action](https://newvistadigital.com/blog/easy-way-debug-css-and-site-theme-errors)

 ### Image Missing